ISUgenomics/bioinformatics-workbook/.github/contributing.md

 ### 3. Contributing to sections of published methods

 In bioinformatics there are many ways to answer the same question.
 It is also true that using a particular method over another may influence the final results.
-Hence, we encourage the addition of alternative methods to the exisiting workflows that may be more adaptable to your organism or circumstances.
+Hence, we encourage the addition of alternative methods to the existing workflows that may be more adaptable to your organism or circumstances.
 Otherwise, please follow existing conventions, and explain why any methodological changes may be necessary.

 ### 4. Adding new protocols/methods